 Thursday 15 June

-As part of the national initiative Creativity and Wellbeing Week 2017, Griselda Goldsbrough draws upon the works in this year’s Art Prize to explore the different ways in which we can benefit from engaging with the arts throughout our lives.
+As part of the national initiative Creativity and Wellbeing Week 2017, Griselda Goldsbrough drew upon the works in this year’s Art Prize, exploring the different ways in which we could benefit from engaging with the arts throughout our lives.